wp-plugins/acf-advanced-taxonomy-selector/readme.txt

 === Advanced Custom Fields: Advanced Taxonomy Selector Field ===
-Contributors: {{wp_user_name}}
+Contributors: danielpataki
-Tags:
+Tags: selector, fonts, google
-Requires at least: 3.4
+Requires at least: 3.5
-Tested up to: 3.9
+Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to create a field where users can select from multiple taxonomies
+This plugin allows you to create a field where users can select from multiple taxonomies or select multiple terms from multiple taxonomies

 == Description ==

 A more advanced taxonomy selector for ACF.
 It allows you to create a field where users can select terms spanning multiple taxonomies.
-An autocomplete field is coming soon too!

 = Compatibility =

-This add-on will work with:
+This ACF field type is compatible with:

+* ACF 5
-* version 4 and up
+* ACF 4
-* version 3 and bellow

 == Installation ==

-This add-on can be treated as both a WP plugin and a theme include.

-= Plugin =
+= Installation =

-1. Copy the 'acf-advanced_taxonomy_selector' folder into your plugins folder
+1. Copy the `acf-advanced_taxonomy_selector` folder into your `wp-content/plugins` folder
-2. Activate the plugin via the Plugins admin page
+2. Activate the Advanced Taxonomy Selector plugin via the plugins admin page

-= Include =
-1. Copy the 'acf-advanced_taxonomy_selector' folder into your theme folder (can use sub folders).
-You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-advanced_taxonomy_selector.php file)

-`
-add_action('acf/register_fields', 'my_register_fields');

-function my_register_fields()
-{
-	include_once('acf-advanced_taxonomy_selector/acf-advanced_taxonomy_selector.php');
-}
-`
+3. Create a new field via ACF and select the Advanced Taxonomy Selector type
+4. Please refer to the description for more info regarding the field type settings

 == Changelog ==

+### Changelog
-= 0.0.1 =
+= 1.0 =
 * Initial Release.

+= 2.0 =
+* Dropped ACF 3 support
+* Added ACF 5 support